SyntagmaLabs/BTC-transactions-Data/README.md

 This dataset contains detailed information about Bitcoin transactions associated with our specific target addresses in each csv file .
 The dataset has been created to analyze transaction patterns, amounts, and the flow of funds for certain entities of interest.

+Script to extract and create your own data: data_extraction_script.ipynb

 ### Data Features
 Entity: The name of the entity associated with the Bitcoin address.